KantaraInitiative/SAMLprofiles/docs/index.md

 1. define the outline of the repository (current step)
 2. load Kantara Saml2 Interop V2.0 and Saml2int v 0.2.1
-3. enhance fpr future version
+3. enhance for future version

 Data for section "01 Message Flow and Bindings" has been imported